Portraits of Wild Africa

 - Divergent airport transfers and extra hotel nights (arranged by us).

 - Accommodations, transfers, meals, and any other arrangements in Johannesburg, South Africa.

 - Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $20 per participant per day for August 6 to August 21 with our guides and camp staff (about $320 total per participant).
+However, we suggest budgeting about $20 per participant per day for 16 days with our guides and camp staff (about $320 total per participant).

 - Mandatory emergency medical and evacuation insurance.
 For more information see travel insurance.